christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

 Your computer are all set for **AWS CLI**, now it's time to code and run your application.

-**Advice \#3: create one group and one role per application**
+**Advice \#3: create one group and one role per application and attach them access policies.**

-The group is for the work on your computer, running the code on the localhost, and the role is for the EC2 instances running the development and production environments.
+The group is for the development work, to run the code on the localhost, access data...

-Attach access policies to groups and roles : these are **group/role white list**.

 AWS SDK will get directly its credentials from the role for your EC2 instances, and from [your environment variables](http://docs.aws.amazon.com/aws-sdk-php/v2/guide/credentials.html#environment-credentials) for your computer.

+The role is for the EC2 instances to run the preproduction and production environments.
 Do not forget to use a credential cache.

+Groups/roles act as **group/role white list**.

-To observe : **avoid using a credential in an application**
+**Avoid using a credential in an application**

 # Encrypting data